 Buddhists believe that they are walking a path of transformation of their inner potential, and through serving others they can help them also to awaken their own inner potential.

 Exchanging of Buddhist vows

-Buddhist wedding vows are similar to Catholic wedding vows in that the exchanging of the vows forms the heart or the essential element of the institution of marriage in which each spouse willingly gives himself or herself to the other.
+The traditional Buddhist wedding vows or Buddhist wedding readings are similar to Catholic wedding vows in that the exchanging of the vows forms the heart or the essential element of the institution of marriage in which each spouse willingly gives himself or herself to the other.

-An example of vows spoken by the bride and groom to each other may be something similar to the following:
+An example of vows spoken by the bride and groom to each other maybe something similar to the following:

-“Today we promise to dedicate ourselves completely to each other with body, mind and speech.
+“Today we promise to dedicate ourselves completely to each other with body, mind, and speech.
 In every situation of this life, in wealth or poverty, in health or sickness, in happiness or difficulty, we will work to help each other to develop our hearts and minds, cultivating compassion, generosity, ethics, patience, enthusiasm, concentration and wisdom.
-As we undergo the various ups and downs of life we will seek to transform them into the path of love, compassion, joy and equanimity.
+As we undergo the various ups and downs of life we will seek to transform them into the path of love, compassion, joy, and equanimity.
 The purpose of our relationship will be to attain enlightenment by perfecting our kindness and compassion towards all beings.”

 Buddhist marriage readings